mrzool/letter-boilerplate/README.md

 The template automatically includes `signature.pdf` after the letter's body as a final touch.
 Follow [this method](http://tex.stackexchange.com/a/32940/82423) to import your own signature.

-Refer to [pandoc's documentation](http://pandoc.org/demo/example9/templates.html) to learn more about how templates work.

 **Note**: this template needs to be compiled with XeTeX.

 ## Available settings